-ADOPTION OF NEW AND REVISED STANDARDS - On April 1, 2014, the company adopted all the new and revised FRSs and Interpretations of FRS ("INT FRS") that are effective from that date and are relevant to its operations.
-The adoption of these new/revised FRSs and INT FRSs does not result in changes to the company's accounting policies and has no material effect on the amounts reported for the current or prior financial years.
+ADOPTION OF NEW AND REVISED STANDARDS - On April 1, 2015, the company adopted all the new and revised FRSs and Interpretations of FRS ("INT FRS") that are effective from that date and are relevant to its operations.
+The adoption of these new/revised FRSs does not result in changes to the company's accounting policies and has no material effect on the amounts reported for the current or prior financial years.

-At the date of authorisation of these financial statements, certain new/revised FRSs, INT FRSs and amendments to FRS that are relevant to the company were issued but not effective:
+At the date of authorisation of these financial statements, certain new/revised FRSs, amendments to FRS and improvements to FRSs that are relevant to the company were issued but not effective:

-- FRS 109 Financial Instruments - FRS 115 Revenue from Contracts with Customers - Amendments to FRS 1 Presentation of Financial Statements: Disclosure Initiative - Improvements to Financial Reporting Standards (January 2014) - Improvements to Financial Reporting Standards (February 2014) - Improvements to Financial Reporting Standards (November 2014)
+- FRS 109 Financial Instruments (2) - FRS 115 Revenue from Contracts with Customers (2) - Amendments to FRS 1 Presentation of Financial Statements: Disclosure Initiative (1) - Improvements to Financial Reporting Standards (November 2014) (1) - (1) Applies to annual periods beginning on or after January 1, 2016, with early adoption permitted. - (2) Applies to annual periods beginning on or after January 1, 2018, with early adoption permitted.